Learning Boltzmann Generators via Constrained Mass Transport: Introduction

 whose unique minimizer is $q^* = p$.
 A prominent example is the variational learning of molecular Boltzmann generators (BGs) \citep{noe2019boltzmann}, for which $ \tilde p(x) = \exp\!\left( \nicefrac{-E(x)}{k_B T} \right), $ with $E$ being an energy function, $T$ the temperature, and $k_B$ the Boltzmann constant.
 BGs enable efficient sampling of thermodynamic ensembles, thereby bypassing costly molecular dynamics (MD) simulations and accelerating the exploration of rare but physically important states.
 However, learning BGs is challenging as the state space is typically high-dimensional, the target distribution is often highly multimodal, and evaluating $E(x)$ can be very costly, especially when using accurate energies such as those from density-functional theory \citep{Argaman_2000}.

-Furthermore, directly minimizing the reverse KL divergence tends to suffer from mode collapse, ignoring low-probability modes of the target \citep{blessing2024beyond}.
+Furthermore, directly minimizing the reverse KL divergence tends to suffer from mode collapse, ignoring low-probability modes of the target \citep{blessing2024beyond,soletskyi2025theoretical}.
 To address this, a number of recent approaches have proposed to construct a sequence of intermediate distributions that transport probability mass from a tractable base distribution $q_0$ to the target \citep{arbel2021annealed,matthews2022continual,vargas2023transport,tian2024liouville,albergo2024nets}.
 This idea, which dates back more than two decades to annealed importance sampling \citep{neal2001annealed}, is most often realized through a geometric annealing path, which is defined as a sequence of $(q_i)_{i=1}^I$ which follows $q_i \propto q_0^{1-\beta_i} \, \tilde p^{\beta_i}$, where the corresponding annealing schedule $(\beta_i)_{i=1}^I$ ensures that $q_I=p$.
-Despite its simplicity, geometric annealing can suffer from mass teleportation, where large portions of the probability mass shift to disjoint regions between successive steps, complicating mass transport \citep{akhound-sadegh2025progressive}.
+Despite its simplicity, geometric annealing can suffer from mass teleportation, where large portions of the probability mass shift to disjoint regions between successive steps, complicating mass transport \citep{akhound-sadegh2025progressive,maurais2025learning,chehab2024practical,bereux2024fast}.
 Moreover, its performance critically depends on the choice of annealing schedule \citep{syed2024optimised}.
+By ``mass teleportation'', we refer to the failure mode of geometric annealing in which probability mass abruptly shifts to regions where the current intermediate has negligible density, blocking effective transport.
+This differs from the definition of \citet{mate2301learning}, who focus on preserving relative weights (often termed ``mode switching'' \citep{pmlr-v235-phillips24a}).

 To counteract this, we build on ideas from reinforcement learning \citep{schulman2015trust} and use a trust-region constraint that modifies \eqref{eq: rev KL} by bounding the KL divergence between successive distributions, which results in the geometric annealing path with automatic schedule tuning.
 Adapting these ideas to sampling problems, we further introduce a constraint that explicitly controls the rate at which the entropy of the variational distribution decreases along the transport path.
 This added degree of freedom enables deviations from the standard geometric annealing path, mitigating issues such as mass teleportation and premature convergence, while fostering greater overlap between consecutive distributions.
 These contributions culminate in \textit{Constrained Mass Transport} (CMT), a general framework for transporting variational densities along well-defined annealing paths.
 To highlight its practical utility, we instantiate the framework with normalizing flows and demonstrate that it consistently outperforms state-of-the-art approaches, often by a substantial margin when learning molecular Boltzmann generators directly from energy evaluations, without reliance on additional MD samples.